Emergence of multiphase condensates from a limited set of chemical building blocks: Results

-Here, a ``feature'' refers to a linearly independent molecular property, which could represent a literal molecular building block such as a nucleotide or an amino acid, or alternatively an emergent property such as a sequence motif or pattern.
+Here, a ``feature'' refers to a linearly independent molecular property, which could represent a literal molecular building block such as a nucleotide or an amino acid, or alternatively an emergent property such as a sequence motif or pattern involving adjacent monomers.
 Each row vector of $\bm{W}$ describes the appearance of these features in a particular molecular species, while the matrix $\bm{u}$ describes the interactions among all pairs of features.
+In other words, interactions between molecules arise due to the interactions, $\bm{u}$, among the molecular features, which form a basis set.
+Molecular features are then combined into molecules via the $\bm{W}$ matrix, which embeds each molecule into the $r$-dimensional space of molecular features.
 Importantly, the rank $r$ indicates the number of distinct features that are available, and thus controls the number of elements of $\bm\epsilon$ that can be independently tuned.
-An interaction matrix can only be realized in a biomolecular system if $r$ does not exceed the number of available features.